studio-348/art-walk/src/intro.md

 **Welcome to the DTK Art Walk.**

-**Downtown Kitchener is the center and heart of the city.
-It is a place where people dare to take chances by....**
+**Downtown Kitchener is the centre and heart of the city.
+It is a place where people dare to take chances by opening businesses.
+Our community is a place where people gather for living, working and playing – a place where we host special events that embrace food, music and art for people of all ages and backgrounds to experience a great sense of belonging.**

-The Downtown Kitchener Art Walk was just that - a vision for the
+The Downtown Kitchener Art Walk was just that – a vision for enhancement through art installations and placemaking.
+The Downtown Kitchener BIA and the Kitchener-Waterloo Art Gallery worked together to create something special to be enjoyed by the community.
+This initiative serves to bring people together across the Region.
+We are especially grateful for the drive and passion of all the artists that participated in this exhibition – both past and present.
+Among past installations of art, you will also find new outdoor pieces of art and murals on buildings throughout the core that are renewed every two years.
+Whether you are driving, strolling, or riding, our goal is that everyone enjoys this outdoor exhibit.
+You can go fast or slow, sit and ponder or enjoy an offering at one of our downtown businesses.
+We hope you will feel a connection to this neighbourhood where all are welcome.